ZicklePop/melkat-blog/src/content/posts/burrito.md

 I no longer live in San Francisco, but here are some other kinds of burritos I have enjoyed from other restaurants.

-- Sushiritto's Sumo Crunch — a burrito made of shrimp tempura, surimi crab, cucumbers, red tempura flakes, spicy aioli, avocado spread, sushi rice, and nori
+- Sushirito's Sumo Crunch — a burrito made of shrimp tempura, surimi crab, cucumbers, red tempura flakes, spicy aioli, avocado spread, sushi rice, and nori
 - Curry Up Now's Chicken Tikka Masala — a burrito made of Indian food.
 Personally, I would like to request no onions on mine but it's not a deal breaker.